LaoZZZZZ/bartender-1.1/README.md

 ##I had hard time to compile bartender due to the boost installation.

 First, download and install boost by following the instructions in boost official webpage http://www.boost.org/.
-Remember specify the installation directory by setting the prefix.
+Remember to specify the installation directory by setting the prefix.

-On OSX, use one of the following commands: brew install boost
+On OSX, use one of the following commands: brew install boost;
 sudo port install boost

-Second, export BOOST_INSTALL_DIR=install directory.
-The install directory should be the direct parent directory of "lib" and "include" folder.
+Second, export BOOST_INSTALL_DIR=prefix directory that is the prefix specified when installing the boost.